neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 - Come back to the question that was raised in the beginning of the session and try and answer it in a few phrases.
+- Why do we WANT to write semantic HTML?
+- It helps other developers and ourselves in the future to understand our code
+- Its more accessible
+- It's SEO optimized

 ---